ElijahLynn/devtools-redirect/README.md

 Installation
 ---------------------
+You can either install it from the Chrome Webstore https://chrome.google.com/webstore/detail/devtools-redirect/jmhdebkkippcccflcoddckhjjfgnfhnp
+**or**
-You can either go to the chrome webstore http://chrome.google.com/webstore and install it from there **or** fork it from github http://github.com/kbouchard/devtools-redirect and load it unpacked.
+fork it from Github http://github.com/kbouchard/devtools-redirect and load it unpacked.

 Demo
 ---------------------